octo-technology/OpenTezos/docs/deploy-a-node/installation.md

 You may also be prompted for your `sudo` password.

 You may encounter a "switch" error: You can ignore it.
 You may encounter failures in the processes for the `make build-deps` command.
 In that case, just re-type the command to re-initiate.

-> Note that when you run `make build-deps` you will see: `[ERROR] No repository tezos found`, you can ignore this error.

 ### Compile sources